 In Northern India, you will find it common to serve curries with flatbread, like naan.
 These are the types of curries often found in the US as well, containing a variety of meats and vegetables with dairy (cream, yogurt or butter) to give them a creamy texture.

 Eastern Indian curries are more savory than spicy and rely heavily on onions for flavor and texture.

 And, Western Indian curries tend towards the spicy and sweet category, favoring a pinch of sugar to curb the heat.
 These are often served alongside dal, a lentil soup.

 While our Potato Curry with Paneer is more of a North Indian style curry, a Madras curry hails from the southern region, where curries do tend to have a bit more heat.

-After just a few steps, the crock pot takes over, letting all the flavors of this beef curry simmer and stew together.
-(And, making the house smell WONDERFUL!)
+After just a few prep work steps in your skillet, the crock pot takes over, letting all the flavors of this beef curry simmer and stew together.

 - 1 Tbsp garam masala

 - 1 Tbsp ground ginger